-An alarming number of restaurants are installing digital menu boards without truly understanding how to unlock their benefits or even why digital menu boards are more effective than traditional signage.
+An alarming number of restaurants are installing digital menu boards without truly understanding how to unlock their benefits.
+They need to understand why digital menu boards are more effective than traditional signage.

-Make no mistake—a digital menu board can be powerful but many business owners don’t utilize them in the necessary ways to generate an ROI.
+Make no mistake—a digital menu board can be powerful.
+However, many business owners don’t utilize them in the necessary ways to generate an ROI.

 Are Digital Menu Boards Undervalued?

 Digital menu boards are sorely undervalued in the business world due to how prolific they are.
 In many cases, digital screens in restaurants are the norm rather than the exception, making businesses that still use traditional signage appear somewhat outdated.

 Unfortunately, this has led to the digital menu board being taken for granted by its users.
 There’s plenty of research out there on digital signage applications but these resources usually relate to digital advertising in retail or communication in healthcare settings.
 Best practices and menu-specific applications of digital signage haven’t been scrutinized as heavily or frequently.